pavelraiden/noktvrn_ai_artist/docs/project_context.md

 5. **Self-Learning**: Systems that improve based on performance data
 6. **Adaptability**: Components that evolve based on feedback
 7. **Knowledge Preservation**: Capturing insights and lessons learned
+8. **Market Sensitivity**: Adapting to different market characteristics
+9. **Trend Awareness**: Identifying and responding to changing trends

 ## Knowledge Management System
 The project implements a comprehensive Knowledge Management System that includes: